WR104/bitcoin/README.md

 cargo run send <FROM> <TO> <AMOUNT>
 ```

 🚧 The send feature is currently under development and not available for use.
-Please check back later for updates.
+Need to work on sign_transaction() and sign().